 Karaikal is claiming for a separate state or union territory within the Republic of India.

-Kongu Nadu is one of the region of ancient Tamil country and it is currently the part of Tamil Nadu.
+Kongu Nadu is one of the regions of ancient Tamil country and it is currently the part of Tamil Nadu.
 It is claiming for a separate state with Coimbatore as its capital.

 Countries Where Tamil is Recognized as a Minority Language